fulgor/TIL/github/adressing-anchors-in-github-markdown.md

 # Adressing Anchors in GitHub Markdown

+**This is how you create an anchor to a heading in github flavored md-file.**

 * [See Example for "How about §$%.:&()=?+* ?"](#how-about--)

-This is how you create an anchor to a heading in github flavored md-file.
+---

-Example-heading looks like
+Heading looks like
 > `## My Heading`

 To create anchor-link: